d-lynch95/Blue_Ocean_Travel/README.md

   - Collect user information
   - Provide contact information to users
   - have users contact the business to create a personalised itinerary
+  - collect users emails to add them to a mailing list

 ### User Stories